-The process of chlorination of drinking water makes it a common contaminant in the United States as well as in many countries around the world.
+The process of chlorination of drinking water makes chloroform a common contaminant in the United States as well as in many countries around the world.
 In short, the solution to eliminate bacteria in water causes another water contaminant.

 More than 220 million people in 46 states consume tap water with chloroform.
-Exposure to the disinfection byproduct in drinking water can cause liver, kidney, and central nervous damages, pregnancy problems, and an increased risk of getting cancer.
+Exposure to the disinfection byproduct in drinking water can cause liver, kidney, and central nervous system damages, pregnancy problems, and an increased risk of getting bladder cancer.